 Image: Portraits with the original dolls

-Image: Old found rag rug deconstructed showing fabric remnants.
+Image: From an old found rag rug found in the chicken shed, deconstructed and showing the fabric remnants.